Tom Weir: Media career and later life

 Weir became a pioneering campaigner for the protection of the Scottish environment, and wrote a column for The Scots Magazine for over 50 years.
 From 1976–1987, he hosted the Scottish Television series Weir's Way, meeting the people of Scotland, exploring the landscape and its natural history.
 When STV repeated the series during the late night slot from the mid-1990s to the early 2000s it managed to achieve 30% audience share.
-The series is now available on DVD in the UK.
+The series is available on DVD in the UK.

 Weir won the Scottish Television 'Personality of the Year Award' in 1976.
 He was appointed MBE in 1976.
 He lived in Gartocharn and in 2000 he was awarded the inaugural John Muir Lifetime Achievement Award by the John Muir Trust in recognition of his environmental work.
 He is also celebrated in the song "Tom Weir" written by Edinburgh musician Sandy Wright and performed by the band Aberfeldy.
 And in 2007, L. Pierre wrote an ambient instrumental song, "Weir's Way", featured on his album, "Dip".

-Weir was buried on 17 July 2006 in Kilmaronock Parish Church, near Drymen.
-He was buried in the same plot as the ashes of his sister Molly.
+Weir was buried on 17 July 2006 in Kilmaronock Parish Church, near Drymen, in the same plot as the ashes of his sister Molly.